muhammedshamil8/mobile-store/README.md

-step 6: styled the pages with beutiful color and setted dark mode step 7: add new page for details of product step 8: add image upload/remove/edit option step 9: project completed ;
+step 6: styled the pages with beutiful color and setted dark mode step 7: add new page for details of product step 8: add image upload/remove/edit option step 9: Finally Completed The project ;